Descent098/Coder/README.md

-# Coders!
+# Coder!
-An example code blog site
+An example code blog site with a static HTML page generator based on editor.js